Alternate title: Unsigned, Sealed, Delivered

 The biggest reason social media is popular in the first place is that it gives Everyman a web presence, while at the same time preventing him from ruining it with his terrible taste and lack of creative talent (vis-à-vis MySpace in 2006).

-Facebook also seems, it appears, to be the place for vapid, childish idiocy…
+Facebook also appears to be the place for vapid, childish idiocy…

 Here are some actual comments about this image…